Drop shipping

-Drop shipping is a form of retail business where the seller accepts customer orders without keeping stock on hand.
-Instead, in a form of supply chain management, the seller transfers the orders and their shipment details either to the manufacturer, a wholesaler, another retailer, or a fulfillment house, which then ships the goods directly to the customer.
-The seller is responsible for marketing and selling the product, but has little or no control over product quality, storage, inventory management, or shipping.
-By doing this, it eliminates the costs of maintaining warehouses – or even a storefront – purchasing and storing inventory, and employing necessary staff for such functions.
-As in any other form of retail, the seller makes profit on the difference between an item's wholesale and retail price, less any pertinent selling, merchant, or shipping fees accruing against them.
+Drop shipping is a form of retail business in which the seller accepts customer orders without keeping stock on hand.
+Instead, the seller transfers the orders and their shipment details either to the manufacturer, a wholesaler, another retailer, or a fulfillment house, which then ships the goods directly to the customer.

+The seller is responsible for marketing and selling the product, but has limited control over product quality, storage, inventory management, or shipping.
+It avoids the costs of maintaining warehouses or even a storefront, purchasing and storing inventory, and employing necessary staff for such functions.

+Drop shipping has become a popular business model as it requires minimal initial investment and overhead costs.
+A drop shipping operation can be managed from any location with an internet connection.
+However, drop shipping also has its drawbacks, including lower profit margins, less control over the quality of the products sold and an increased risk of shipping delays or supply chain issues.

+Amazon, the online shopping giant, found early success with a drop shipping business model where they could offer over a million different books to consumers while only keeping approximately 2,000 of the more popular titles in stock.
+Publishers and wholesalers would receive forwarded orders from Amazon and would ship the products directly to the customer using packaging from Amazon.